-These apparent discrepancies beg the question: is stepwise dissolution in three 4 h leaching steps equivalent to a single 12 h leaching step?
-PTFE has a low thermal conductivity making it an effective insulator.
-To evaluate how temperature in the PTFE-lined Parr pressure dissolution vessel changes with time, a small hole was drilled through the top of an old PTFE liner.
+time, a small hole was drilled through the top of an old PTFE liner.
 The pressure vessel was assembled as normal minus the rupture and corrosion disks.
 A type-K thermocouple with an insulated wire was threaded through the top of the pressure vessel and into the center of the PTFE liner.
-The pressure vessel was then placed in a box furnace at 180 °C or 210 °C. Temperature was monitored using a Perfect Prime thermocouple until the temperature in the liner reached equilibrium with the box furnace.
+The pressure vessel was then placed in a box furnace at $180 \,^{\circ}$ C or $210 \,^{\circ}$ C. Temperature was monitored using a Perfect Prime thermocouple until the temperature in the liner reached equilibrium with the box furnace.
 The pressure vessel was then removed from the furnace and placed in front of a fan, and temperature was recorded as the pressure vessel cooled to room temperature.

 Results indicate that PTFE is indeed a very effective insulator; the interior of the pressure vessel heats and cools slowly (Fig. 10).
-It takes 90 to 95 minutes for the interior of the pressure vessel to reach within 20 $^{\circ}$ C of the target temperature and an additional 30 to 35 minutes to reach within 10 $^{\circ}$ C of the target temperature.
-The pressure vessel takes $^{\sim}$ 90 minutes to cool to room temperature once removed from the oven.
+It takes 90 to 95 min for the interior of the pressure vessel to reach within 20 °C of the target temperature and an additional 30 to 35 min to reach within 10 °C of the target temperature.
+The pressure vessel takes \sim 90 min to cool to room temperature once removed from the oven.

-Given the heating ramp up and cool down times for the PTFE-lined pressure dissolution vessel, samples spend only $^{\sim}2$ h of a 4 h leaching step within 10 $^{\circ}$ C of the target temperature.
-As such, a sample leached in three consecutive 4 h steps spends $^{\sim}6$ h within 10 $^{\circ}$ C of the target temperature.
-Conversely, a sample leached in a single 12 h step spends $^{\sim}10$ h within 10 $^{\circ}$ C of the target temperature - $^{\sim}4$ h longer than the step-leached sample.
-Volume loss estimates for KR18-04 further support this conclusion; volume losses for crystals treated by stepwise chemical abrasion (Fig. 8) are lower than volume losses for crystals chemically abraded for a single 12-h step (McKanna et al., 2023; their Fig. 18).
+Given the heating ramp-up and cool-down times for the PTFE-lined pressure dissolution vessel, samples spend only $\sim 2 h$ of a 4 h leaching step within 10 °C of the target temperature.
+As such, a sample leached in three consecutive 4 h steps spends $\sim 6 h$ within 10 °C of the target temperature.
+Conversely, a sample leached in a single 12 h step spends $\sim 10 h$ within 10 °C of the target temperature $- \sim 4 h$ longer than the step-leached sample.
+Volume loss estimates for KR18-04 further support this conclusion; volume losses for crystals treated by stepwise chemical abrasion (Fig. 8) are lower than volume losses for crystals chemically abraded in a single 12 h step (McKanna et al., 2023; their Fig. 18).

-We estimate that our dated residues have been leached for a duration equivalent to a single ~8 h leaching step on the basis of a 10 °C threshold.
-Given our U-Pb results, we conclude that zircon chemically abraded at 180 °C for a single 8 h step are "undercooked" and will likely produce data affected by residual Pb-loss and/or leaching-induced artifacts.
-Unfortunately, we cannot comment on the efficacy of the routinely practiced 12-hour leaching at 180 °C used in many labs, except to say it is likely more effective than the results for residues presented here.
-Zircon samples chemically abraded at 210 °C for a single 8-h leach are likely to produce geologically meaningful results.
+We estimate that our dated residues have been leached for a duration equivalent to a single ~ 8 h leaching step on the basis of a 10 °C threshold.
+Given our U-Pb results, we conclude that zircon chemically abraded at $180 \,^{\circ}$ C for a single 8 h step are "undercooked" and will likely produce data affected by residual Pb loss and/or leaching-induced artifacts.
+Unfortunately, we cannot comment on the efficacy of the routinely practiced 12 h leaching at $180 \,^{\circ}$ C used in many labs, except to say it is likely more effective than the results for residues presented here.
+Zircon samples chemically abraded at $210 \,^{\circ}$ C for a single 8 h leach are likely to produce geologically meaningful results.

-5.4 The relationships between alpha dose, Pb-loss, and zircon dissolution: Moving toward a more predictable model for chemical abrasion
+5.4 The relationships between alpha dose, Pb loss, and zircon dissolution: moving toward a more predictable model for chemical abrasion

-Zircon is an outstanding chronometer because radiogenic Pb is immobile in well crystalline zircon (Cherniak et al., 2009; Cherniak and Watson, 2000).
-Establishing the alpha dose at which radiogenic Pb can mobilize within the zircon structure would help make Pb-loss more predictable.
+Zircon is an outstanding chronometer because radiogenic Pb is immobile in crystalline zircon (Cherniak et al., 2009; Cherniak and Watson, 2000).
+Establishing the alpha dose at which radiogenic Pb can mobilize within the zircon structure would help make Pb loss more predictable.
 We calculate three different time-integrated alpha doses for each sample using Eq.
-1 where N_A is Avogadro's number; 238 U, 235 U, and 232 Th are concentrations (ppm) determined for leachates and residues; λ values are the respective decay constants; M values are the respective molar masses (g/mol), and t is the chosen damage accumulation interval (Table 1 and Table S3).
+(1), where N_A is Avogadro's number; 238U, 235U, and 232Th are concentrations (ppm) determined for leachates and residues; λ values are the respective decay constants; M values are the respective molar masses (g mol-1); and t is the chosen damage accumulation interval (Tables 1 and S3).